mukulvarshney09/Excel-Project-1---Interactive-Sales-Report-Analysis/README.md

 -	March has the highest sales and orders.
 -	Women tend to buy more than men (64%).
 -	Around 92% of orders are successfully delivered.
--	MH, KA, and UP are the top 3 states in terms of sales.
+-	MH, KA, and UP are the top 3 states in sales.
--	Adults age group (30-49 yrs) is contributing to the maximum sales, around 50%.
+-	Adults age group (30-49 yrs) contributes to the maximum sales, around 50%.
 -	Amazon, Myntra, and Flipkart contribute to around 80% of sales.
--	Sets and Kurtas are the highest selling categories (75%).
+-	Sets and Kurtas are the highest-selling categories (75%).

 # Conclusion:
-Target women customers of age group between 30-49 yrs living in MH, KA, and UP with ads/offers on Amazon, Myntra, and Flipkart.
+Target women customers of the age group between 30-49 years living in MH, KA, and UP with ads/offers on Amazon, Myntra, and Flipkart.